Aspects of enumerative geometry with quadratic forms: Introduction

-One can also define a categorical Euler characteristic $\chi^{cat}(X)$, by using the infinite suspension spectrum $\Sigma_T^\infty X_+\in \SH(k)$, where $\SH(k)$ is the motivic stable homotopy category over $k$.
-Hoyois \cite[Theorem 5.22]{Hoyois6}, Hu \cite[Appendix A]{Hu}, Riou \cite{Riou} and Voevodsky \cite[\S2]{Voev} have shown that this suspension spectrum is always a dualizable object in $\SH(k)$, so it gives rise in a standard way to a canonical endomorphism of the unit object $\mS_k$:
+One can also define a categorical Euler characteristic $\chi(X/k)$, by using the infinite suspension spectrum $\Sigma_T^\infty X_+\in \SH(k)$, where $\SH(k)$ is the motivic stable homotopy category over $k$.
+Hoyois \cite[Theorem 5.22]{Hoyois6}, Hu \cite[Appendix A]{Hu}, Riou \cite{Riou} and Voevodsky \cite[\S2]{Voev} have shown that this suspension spectrum is always a strongly dualizable object in $\SH(k)$, so it gives rise in a standard way to an endomorphism of the unit object $\mS_k$: